Every Sunday I put a saucepan of quinoa on the cook because I know it will save me having to think about half-a-dozen meals or so during the week.

 Here are some of my favourite ways with quinoa:

-For breakfast: I do one of two things – either make up jars of quinoa and chia pudding the day before (see this recipe here), or I reheat the cooked quinoa in the saucepan, with coconut water, coconut cream, cinnamon, vanilla and sweetener of choice, and serve with berries, nuts and shredded coconut.
+I do one of two things – either make up jars of quinoa and chia pudding the day before (see this recipe here), or I reheat the cooked quinoa in the saucepan, with coconut water, coconut cream, cinnamon, vanilla and sweetener of choice, and serve with berries, nuts and shredded coconut.

 These jars were extremely delicious too: